National Oceanic and

 nbuzby@uw.edu

 Nina Buzby is a chemical oceanography Graduate Student in GOBOP and the Gray Lab in the School of Oceanography at the University of Washington.
-She is interested in the impacts of climate change on biogeochemical cycling and carbon chemistry, and is studying the influence of detection platforms in quantifying primary productivity.
+She studies biogeochemical cycling, carbon chemistry, and the influence of detection platforms in quantifying primary productivity.
 Outside of research, Nina enjoys adventuring with her dog, trying out breweries, or cooking and eating spicy foods.

 Profile